 Huawei: R2-2207129, Lenovo R2-2207709, Ericsson R2-228104 discuss RACH collision issues related to mobile IAB.
 Generally, there is the feeling that the existing mechanisms may be sufficient.
 The contributions further propose sending an LS to RAN1 and ask if they anticipate any RACH collision issues for mobile IAB.

+Rapp: RAN3 agreed:

 From RAN3 perspective, no enhancements are needed for RACH collision avoidance unless requested by other WGs.

 Proposal 5: Send LS to RAN1 to ask if they see RACH collision issues for mobile IAB.